-A Poor House that accommodated both White and Black residents was constructed on Shockoe Hill in the same vicinity as the 1805 cemetery.
-A new Almshouse complex was constructed on the site between 1860-1920.43
+A Poor House that accommodated both White and Black residents was completed on Shockoe Hill in 1805 but not occupied until 1806 on the land acquired by the city in 1799.
+A new Almshouse complex was constructed on the site in 1860 with later additions.42 Land south of the Poor House was used for segregated pauper burials that would later be partially incorporated within the Shockoe Hill Cemetery.

-Designed by architect Alexander Parris in the Federal style, the Executive Mansion was completed just east of the State Capitol and today is the nation's oldest, purpose-built governor's mansion.
+Designed by architect Alexander Parris in the Federal style, the Executive Mansion was completed just east of the State Capitol and today is the nation's oldest, purpose-built governor's mansion.43